WordPress/wp20-book/Content/BB-Chapter-6-The-Customizer.md

 ## Chapter 6 — The Customizer
 ### Introducing a new way to publish

-The Customizer debuted as the theme customizer during “Grant Green” or WordPress 3.4 in June 2012, with features added gradually over the following years.
+The Customizer debuted as the theme customizer during “[Green](https://wordpress.org/news/2012/06/green/)” or WordPress 3.4 named for Grant Green in June 2012, with features added gradually over the following years.
 It allowed users to set the title and tagline, adjust colors and fonts, handle some images, and make other design changes without code.
 It was a groundbreaking and memorable change in the editor.

 The magic of the Customizer takes place in a narrow left-hand sidebar that can be seen simultaneously as the webpages rather than from the backend admin view.
 The Customizer allows users to see what their changes will look like before publishing them, which removed the need to switch back and forth from the editor to the preview and lessened the chances of publishing and then having to rush to undo an effect that didn’t look as expected.